w3c/window-management/EXPLAINER.md

   unsigned short orientationAngle;  // Orientation angle, e.g. 0

   // Shape matches https://developer.mozilla.org/en-US/docs/Web/API/Screen
-  // Useful for understanding the relative screen layout for window placements.
+  // Critical for understanding relative screen layouts for window placement.
   // Distances from the origin (top left corner) of the primary screen to the: long left;       // Left edge of the screen area, e.g. 1920 long top;        // Top edge of the screen area, e.g. 0